curtclifton/timerity/2015-05-09 - cocoaconf pdx/slides.md

 ^ [Fire up the WatchApp and give a brief demo of using it.
 Stay away from the code]

-^ Note that the code will be posted on github on Friday
+^ Note that the code is on github

 ---